-Karl Marx, prior to the bloody red terror, referenced lawyers who supported his socialist revolution as “Useful Idiots.”
-Presently, the majority of senators and congressmen are attorneys.
+Before the bloody red terror, Karl Marx referenced lawyers who supported his socialist revolution as “Useful Idiots.”
+Presently, the majority of senators and members of Congress are attorneys.
 It seems throughout history, everywhere there are lawyers, there is a wake of popular contempt that is sure to follow.
 Is the downward trend of lawyerly influence continuing?
-Modernly, many people simply loathe attorneys, thinking of them as “jerks”, “out of touch”, and “pompous.”
+Modernly, many people loathe attorneys, thinking of them as “jerks”, “out of touch”, and “pompous.”
 In California, it seems that there is a lawyer everywhere.
-But lawyer jokes may soon be fewer, due to a new educational trend.
+But lawyer jokes may soon be fewer due to a new educational trend.

-With the California economy is in shambles, gas prices outrageously high, and businesses fleeing the state to business friendly states like Texas, my personal injury law firm in particular, is seeing less and less accident and injuries on the roads, as well as work place and premises injuries.
-What that means to tort lawyers, is that there are less people to sue.
-To some personal injury defense firms, it seems that there is no one left to defend, or far less people to answer for in any event.
+With the California economy in shambles, gas prices outrageously high, and businesses fleeing the state to business-friendly states like Texas, my personal injury law firm, in particular, is seeing fewer and fewer accidents and injuries on the roads, as well as workplace and premises injuries.
+What that means to tort lawyers is fewer people to sue.
+To some personal injury defense firms, it seems there is no one left to defend or fewer people to answer for in an event.
 I bet they are not so vocal about “tort reform” now.

 The Mass Exodus of Potential New Clients and Legal Jobs from California

-Let’s face it, producers are leaving California and people on welfare and public assistance are coming in droves.
+Let’s face it; producers are leaving California, and people on welfare and public assistance are coming in droves.
 Few ever leave.
 Why would they?
-They have no earned income to speak of in most cases, so for firms like mine, even when non-producers are injured, the jury damages award sometimes can be less than the costs of the case, especially with the modern trend of passing more and more the once public costs, to the private parties.
+They have no earned income to speak of in most cases, so for firms like mine, even when non-producers are injured, the jury damages award sometimes can be less than the costs of the case, especially with the modern trend of passing more and more the once public expenses, to the private parties.

-But the trickle down effect of California’s tax, borrow and spend economy touches legal advocates especially hard.
-For example, less cars and goods being sold means less contract lawyers needed, less elder law due to reloacted facilities, and death cases means less of a need for probate lawyers who have less conservatorships to set up.
-It can also mean less need for criminal defense attorneys who have less DUI after work offenses to plea bargain.
-It goes without saying that the ability for lawyers to hire paralegals, legal assistants and so on has been greatly diminished in this failed economy.
+But the trickle-down effect of California’s tax, borrow, and spend economy touches legal advocates especially hard.
+For example, fewer cars and goods being sold means fewer contract lawyers needed, fewer elder law due to relocated facilities, and death cases means less of a need for probate lawyers who have fewer conservatorships to set up.
+It can also mean less need for criminal defense attorneys who have fewer DUI after-work offenses to plea bargain.
+It goes without saying that the ability for lawyers to hire paralegals, legal assistants, and so on has been greatly diminished in this failed economy.

 Large Firms and California State House Counsel Downsizing and Cutting Hours

 Large firms have been steadily and rapidly laying off highly experienced lawyers since around 2008.
-The State of California has issued furlough days to their lawyers.
-I personally know many attorneys with hundreds of jury trials under their belts that are looking for extra work.
+The State of California has issued furlough days to their agencies.
+I know many attorneys with hundreds of jury trials under their belts looking for extra work.
 Many of these professionals could easily litigate me under the table.
-Correspondingly, court services we once took for granted, like court reporters in civil cases, are now the up front responsibility of the parties (eg, personal injury lawyers will usually be forced to advance these costs, and in other cases, the client will need to budget a huge amount of money aside to pay for these new found costs.)
+Correspondingly, court services we once took for granted, like court reporters in civil cases, are now the upfront responsibility of the parties (e.g., personal injury lawyers will usually be forced to advance these costs, and in other cases, the client will need to budget a huge amount of money aside to pay for these newfound costs.)

 The Corresponding Drop In Law School Applications

-One of the biggest beneficiaries of a strong, business friendly economy are the ABA and Cal Bar Certified law schools.
-With the endless and easy to obtain grants and loans they can broker for their students, comes big bucks for personal prestige, nice cars, houses and job security for their staffers.
+One of the biggest beneficiaries of a strong, business-friendly economy is the ABA and Cal Bar Certified law shools.
+With the endless and easy-to-obtain grants and loans they can broker for their students comes big bucks for personal prestige, nice cars, houses, and job security for their staffers.

-The graduates that were entering law school in 2010 totaled 52,488 for their first year.
-There is no end in sight thus far.
-A recent ABA article (See infra.), claims that nationally, law schools were hoping this year would be an end to the decline have been unpleasantly surprised, since the amount of applications continues to decline.
+The graduates that entered law school in 2010 totaled 52,488 for their first year.
+There is no end in sight t us far.
+A recent ABA article (See infra.) claims that nationally, law schools that were hoping this year would be an end to the decline but have been unpleasantly surprised since the amount of applications continues to decline.

-This obviously can not be good to the “system”.
-To me, the cause and effect is clear and outlined above.
-The average law school debt in California is well over $100,000.00!
-What person in their right minds would want to try being a lawyer with that significant debt and debt service burden in an economy like ours?
+This obviously can not be good for the “system.”
+To me, the cause and effect are clear and outline above.
+The average law school debt in California is well over $100 000.00!
+What person in their right mind would want to try being a lawyer with that significant debt and debt service burden in an economy like ours?
 Well, actually, how about someone who is not laden with debt?

 Enter the California State Bar Law Office Study Program

-As discussed on this blog, Law Office Study (“LOSP”) is not for everyone, but for highly disciplined people, such as USMC veterans, those who had responsible mentors and parents, and the like, studying law in a law office for 4 years has huge benefits.
+As discussed on this blog, Law Office Study (“LOSP”) is not for everyone, but for highly disciplined people, such as USMC veterans, those who had responsible mentors and parents, and the like, studying law in a law office for four years has huge benefits.
 The number one benefit of the LOSP is the fact that you pay your way with your time, and the supervising attorney donates his or her time instructing you.
-As a Certified Law Student, you can also act as second chair in civil trials, and first chair in criminal cases for the prosecutor.
+As a Certified Law Student, you can also act as the second chair in civil trials and the first chair in criminal cases for the prosecutor.

 Heck, you can even extern for a judge or justice.
 Not having $180,000.00 in debt means you can probably start your own practice.
-And why not, you just spent 4 years actually doing pleadings, legal research, learning how to use Word and Word Perfect, propounding and responding to discovery and so on.
-Of course, your supervising attorney, who will be at your swearing in may have to say a thing our two like “partner”, “associate” etc.
+And why not?
+You just spent four years actually doing pleadings, legal research, learning how to use Word and Word Perfect, propounding and responding to discovery, and so on.
+Of course, your supervising attorney, who will be at your swearing, may have to say a thing or two like “partner”, “associate,” etc.

-Not having the huge debt, coupled with the law office experience places LOSP grads at the top of the food chain for firms less concerned about image, and more concerned about “bottom line.”
-Of course, not having a grad from a prestigious law school who can’t even use Word Perfect dictating things and demanding a private assistant, is also beneficial.
+Not having the huge debt, coupled with the law office experience, places LOSP grads at the top of the food chain for firms less concerned about image and more concerned about the “bottom line.”
+Of course, not having a grad from a prestigious law school who can’t even use Word Perfect dictating things and demanding a private assistant is also beneficial.

 ABA Article on Law School Apps Falling: http://www.abajournal.com/mobile/article/law_school_applications_down_8_percent_new_lsac_survey_shows_theyve_dropped/